apache/beam/playground/terraform/infrastructure/cloudbuild-manual-setup/README.md

 ## 1. Set up the Google Cloud Build for your GCP project

-The `playground/terraform/infrastructure/cloudbuild-manual-setup/01.setup` provisions dependencies required to set up Cloud Build for Playground:
+The `playground/terraform/infrastructure/cloudbuild-manual-setup/01.setup` provisions dependencies required to set up Cloud Build triggers for Playground:
 - Required API services
-- Cloud Build service account
+- Service accounts for Cloud Build triggers
-- IAM roles for Cloud Build service account
+- IAM roles for Cloud Build service accounts

 #### To execute the module: